 Therefore, in many cases, the insurance company will say, “We agree that given your medical problems you cannot perform the material duties of your job, but after two years we think that there are other types of work that you may be able to perform, even taking into account your medical condition.”
-That’s why they oftentimes will send you a letter cutting you off at the two-year mark.]
+That’s why they oftentimes will send you a letter cutting you off long term disability after 2 years.

 Time Limitation on Mental / Nervous Conditions and Disabilities Diagnosed by Subjective Complaints

 Most group policies also have a 24-month limitation on long term disability benefits for claims involving disabilities arising from mental, nervous, and psychological impairments.
 If you are receiving LTD payments due to depression, anxiety, post-traumatic stress disorder, agoraphobia, obsessive-compulsive disorder (OCD), or a similar impairment, you may be limited to receiving 24 months of benefits.
 However, if you are institutionalized or confined to an inpatient treatment facility when your 24 months expire, most insurance companies will continue to pay benefits until you are no longer hospitalized, subject to a cap.